gabrielecirulli/hn-special/CONTRIBUTING.md

 If you want to add a new module, please edit `lib/defaults.json` and add a descriptive key for your module (it will be used as the actual module name in the settings panel) and increment the `settings_version` key.
 If the module depends on another module to run, please also make sures to add it to `requirements` properly.
 Please keep your new module disabled by default if it's a change that could overwhelm some users.
 There is also some code in place that will notify the users of the presence of a new module whenever their installation of the extension is auto-updated.

 For the actual code, create a JavaScript file in `lib/modules` with the same name as the module, and subscribe to the settings object through the module's key (take a look at `lib/modules/open_links_in_new_tabs.js` for an example).
-This will make the code in your module execute only if the setting is enabled from the interface. **NOTE**: don't forget to add your JS file to `manifest.json` and uninstall/reinstall the extension from the `chrome://extensions` page before you begin developing, or else your module won't be loaded.
-Simply pressing the reload button in the extensions page should work fine for all subsequent changes (or you can install the [Extension Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) for easier access).
+This will make the code in your module execute only if the setting is enabled from the interface. **NOTE**: don't forget to add your JS file to `manifest.json`.